MrSlide/defy/README.md

 [![license](https://img.shields.io/github/license/mrslide/defy.svg)](https://github.com/MrSlide/defy)

 Small JavaScript library for data validation with flexibility in mind.
 It won't decide how you do form validation or present error messages.
 You simply provide some value to validate, and it will tell you if it is valid or not.
-Defy is written as an ES6 module and requires ES6 module support or a module bundler like Webpack or Browserify to be used.